open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 <details><summary>What happened?</summary>

 Digests will be created for all described artifacts and referenced component versions.
-Then for the top-level component versions the component-version digests are signed.
-Signature and digests are stored in the component descriptor(s):
+Then for the top-level component versions, the component-version digests are signed.
+The signature and digests are stored in the component descriptor(s):

 ```shell